 Proposers must state the total dollar amount of their cost proposal for the entire contract where indicated on the Proposal Cover Page (Attachment 1).
 By signing Attachment 1, the Proposer organization certifies the dollar amount of the total cost proposal, which shall be binding for the term of the contract.
-Proposals which exceed a 3% cost of living increase will not be considered.

-5 EVALUATION AND SELECTION FOR CONTRACT AWARD
+5. EVALUATION AND SELECTION FOR CONTRACT AWARD